RoyaleAPI/cr-api-docs/docs/faq.md

 --- | --- | ---
-`x-ratelimit-limit` | number | Total amount of requests you can make to the API per second `x-ratelimit-remaining` | number | Number of requests remaining for that time window `x-ratelimit-retry-after` | number | Time in seconds until ratelimit time window will reset
+`x-ratelimit-limit` | number | Total amount of requests you can make to the API per second `x-ratelimit-remaining` | number | Number of requests remaining for that time window `x-ratelimit-retry-after` | number | Time in seconds until the next request is available `x-cached` | boolean | This is only returned if the data is cached

 ## How can my clan family be listed on the website?